Anglo-French blockade of the Río de la Plata: Uruguay River

-Parana river
+Paraná river

-Once Montevideo had enough defenses, Ouseley and Defauis prepared a convoy to navigate the Parana river.
+Once Montevideo had enough defenses, Ouseley and Defauis prepared a convoy to navigate the Paraná river.
 This way they would reach Corrientes and Paraguay and, once having complete control of Uruguay and both rivers, force the Mesopotamia out of the Confederation.
 The convoy was composed of three steamboats, capable to navigate independently from the winds and a number of heavily armed sailboats.
 Those ships would protect 90 merchant vessels, of diverse nationalities.
 Arana notified the foreign diplomats that the ships entering the Paraná unauthorized would be reputed as pirates, so they informed their respective ships that they would not have protection from their home countries if they got involved in the operation.
 However, such messages were delayed, and the 90 ships took part of the operation anyway.

 The Anglo-French weaponry was the most advanced of the time.
 They used Peysar rifled cannons, and the French brought the new Paixhans guns.
 The allies also bombarded the Confederation batteries with Congreve rockets.
 This would be the first time such weapons would be used in South America, and they expected their firepower to be devastating.

 The convoy stopped at the Paraná Guazú channel to study the situation.
-Initially, the admirals though that they would navigate unopposed, but found that Lucio Mansilla had prepared many fortifications along the river.
-As a result, the merchant ships would stay behind, while the combat steams open the way.
+Initially, the admirals thought that they would navigate unopposed, but found that Lucio Mansilla had prepared many fortifications along the river.
+As a result, the merchant ships would stay behind, while the combat steams opened the way.
 There were fortifications at Ramada, Tonelero, Acevedo, and San Lorenzo.
 The most important fortification was located in Obligado, near San Pedro.